contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ## DDEV Cronjob einrichten

-{{< version-tag "5.5" >}} The [backend search](https://docs.contao.org/manual/en/installation/system-requirements/backend-search/) can be activated by setting up the [Contao cronjob framework](https://docs.contao.org/manual/en/performance/cronjobs/).
+{{< version-tag "5.5" >}} The [back end search](https://docs.contao.org/manual/en/installation/system-requirements/backend-search/) can be activated by setting up the [Contao cronjob framework](https://docs.contao.org/manual/en/performance/cronjobs/).

 To do this, first install the [cron add-on](https://github.com/ddev/ddev-cron) in DDEV: